 Current eHealth Exchange DURSA:

 8/31/18 UPDATE: The eHealth Exchange DURSA is currently going through the Amendment Process.
 Please note that the Target Effective Date will be delayed due to additional redline changes.
-We will provide an update at the September 20th Informational Call.

 **NEW* The following Updated Redline Draft is provided for review.
 Additional changes are expected: